mayowa-id/SEARCHING-ALGORITHMS/README.md

 This repo provides an overview of  Searching Algorithms.
 Searching algorithms are techniques for finding specific elements within a collection of data.
 They are fundamental in computer science and are used in various applications such as databases, search engines etc.

+This readme gives an outlook on searching algorithms in general but the codebase however only has three search algorithms implemented in it - Linear search, Binary search, Exponential search

 1. Linear Search
 Linear search is a straightforward search algorithm that checks each element of the list sequentially until the desired element is found or the list ends, after we find the target integer we can use the swap algo to pluck it out.